Last Updated: 10/1/2019

 - Mounting options: Outriggers can be mounted on the side or top of a cabin, on radar or fishing arches or on the gunwale.
 On simple mounts, pulling a pin will drop the outrigger pole from vertical to the trolling position.
 Adjustable T-top mounts like the Sidewinder angle the outrigger outboards for trolling by turning a handle on the inside of the cabin ceiling.
 For storage and running, the pole swings into a straight-back position.
 Some mounts offer incremental adjustments to the vertical angle and a lay-down feature, which places the pole down horizontally in a straight-back position to pass under low bridges.
 We recommend backing outrigger mounts with heavy gauge aluminum plates if you fish heavy tackle and rough water.

 - Rigging kits: Like cars need wheels, outriggers need rigging kits to connect the fishing lines to the poles.
-Basic kits are cheaper and contain monofilament line, shock cord and glass eye, swivels and crimps.
+Basic kits are cheaper and contain monofilament line, shock cord and a glass eye, swivels and crimps.
 Higher priced kits contain more sophisticated components such as stainless steel snaps, premium release clips or snubbers with swivels to replace glass eyes.

 Outriggers are practical accessories for near- or offshore trolling.
 They help cover a larger fishing area with more lines and they improve the chances of making a catch.
 The poles are attached to the boat’s deck, cabin or gunwale with mounts that accommodate a variety of preferences and boat designs.
 Fixed poles require adjustable mounts for swinging them outboard into trolling position and bringing them into a straight-back and horizontal position inboard for storage and running.
 Longer poles cover more area but are more cumbersome to handle and store.
 They also can be disruptive to the weight balance of small boats and narrow skiffs.
 We recommend telescoping poles as a versatile alternative because they can be retracted for passing under bridges and stow more easily.
 Fiberglass poles have less rigidity than aluminum but are lighter, which makes them more suitable for small boats, and they fit tighter budgets.